Am1lton/Projeto-POO/README.md

 	These were easy... usually when I think something is going to be easy it ends up being pretty hard but after all the trouble with the dash and bouncing projectile those two were incredibly easy, besides, not much to say here.

 	# Final Thoughts
-	This project is far from finished, I still have much to do, such as: Multiplayer, more powers, and trying out that "move and collide".
+	This project is far from finished, I still have much to do, such as: Multiplayer, more powers, and trying out that "Collide and slide".
 Also I tried commenting more on my code and although I did comment more in the beginning the more I wrote the less I commented, It is still something I need to improve a lot.